jigyasa6/frontend-project--6/README.md

 Index Page:
 After making changes the initial score increased to 95/100 for mobile and 97/100 for desktop.

-The following changes were made:
+The following changes were made in index.html:

 CSS
 Inlined all of the CSS into the head of the document and added the HTML media="print" attribute to the external style sheet link for print styles.